 Nurse practitioners (NPs) are registered nurses who are prepared, through advanced education and clinical training, to provide a wide range of preventive and acute health care services to individuals of all ages.
 NPs complete graduate-level education preparation that leads to a master's degree.
 NPs take health histories and provide complete physical examinations; diagnose and treat many common acute and chronic problems; interpret laboratory results and X-rays; prescribe and manage medications and other therapies; provide health teaching and supportive counseling with an emphasis on prevention of illness and health maintenance; and refer patients to other health professionals as needed.
 NPs are authorized to practice across the nation and have prescriptive privileges, of varying degrees, in 49 states.

 How do I become a nurse practitioner?

-The entry-level training for NPs is a graduate degree.
-At this time, NPs complete a master’s or doctoral degree program.
-This means that NPs earn a bachelor’s degree in nursing (four years of education), then their graduate NP degree (two to four years of education).
-Both types of programs provide the knowledge and clinical skills needed by NPs to perform as independent health care providers.
+NPs complete a master's or doctoral degree program.
+This means that NPs earn a bachelor's degree in nursing, then their graduate NP degree (MSN or DNP).
+An NP program provides the knowledge and clinical skills needed by NPs to perform as independent health care providers.
 Didactic and clinical courses prepare nurses with specialized knowledge and clinical competency to practice in primary care, acute care and long-term care.
 Self-directed continued learning and professional development beyond the formal advanced education are essential to maintain clinical competency.

 Typical requirements include a BSN from an accredited nursing school, an RN license, minimum GPA and GRE scores, and some period of clinical work experience.
 Each school has its specific requirements, so contact the nursing program directly before applying.